jasonqiu212/git-practice/README.md

 ![](./src/Branch.png)

-6. Create a pull request to merge the your feature branch into the `main` branch.
+6. Create a pull request to merge your feature branch into the `main` branch.

 ![](./src/Create%20Pull%20Request.png)